Home / Learning Center / What Is Good Debt vs Bad Debt?

 For example, the average annual percentage rate (APR) on a payday loan, which includes interest and fees, is nearly 400%.
 Moreover, 80% of payday loans are renewed or rolled over into new payday loans because the borrower can’t afford to repay the debt.
 With each new loan, you’ll get new interest and fees tacked on, making it increasingly difficult to escape the cycle.

-While some may argue that all debt is bad, certain types of credit can improve your financial situation as long as you have a repayment plan.
+While some may argue that all of the following types of debt are bad, they have the potential to improve your financial situation as long as you are able to follow a consistent and sustainabale repayment plan.

 Auto Loans

-Auto loans can be considered both good or bad, depending on the situation.
+Auto loans can be good or bad debts, depending on the situation.
 Vehicles generally depreciate in value, and the price of the car itself is only one of the many costs associated with owning a car.
+However, as we’ve mentioned, a vehicle can be an essential asset for many families – families who might not have enough cash to buy one outright.
+Enter an auto loan.

-Also, balance transfer credit cards can be a great way to consolidate and pay down debt.
+Balance transfer credit cards are another way to consolidate and pay down debt.
 These cards typically offer an introductory 0% APR promotion over as many as 20 months, depending on the card.
 This approach can make it possible for you to eliminate your debt interest-free, saving you hundreds of dollars.

-Keep in mind, though, that debt consolidation tools like these are ineffectual if you don’t reevaluate your spending habits and avoid racking up more debt on your original credit cards.
+Keep in mind, though, that debt consolidation tools like these are ineffective if you don’t reevaluate your spending habits and avoid accruing more debt on your original credit cards.

 The Bottom Line